 Housing for students with disabilities is available in a variety of university locations both on campus and off campus in the North University Park area.
 These housing options accommodate different levels of access and students’ special needs are taken in to consideration when assignments are made.
 Students requiring these accommodations should apply early, since spaces are limited and in high demand.

-For more information, please visit the Disability Services and Programs website or call them at (213) 740–0776.
+For more information, please visit the OSAS website or call them at (213) 740–0776.